"A true artist is not one who is inspired, but one who inspires others."

 Creation and Surrender

-The Artist holds a tension the ego finds impossible: he must make art through effort and skill, yet the best work comes when he surrenders and lets something flow through him.
+The Artist holds a tension the ego finds impossible.
+He must make art through effort and skill.
+Yet his best work comes when he surrenders and lets something flow through him.

 The ego sees this as either/or.
 Force the work into existence through sheer will.
-Or wait passively for inspiration to strike.
-The immature artist swings between these poles—grinding without grace, or dreaming without doing.
+Or wait for inspiration to strike.
+The immature artist swings between these poles: grinding without grace, or dreaming without doing.

-The mature Artist transcends this.
-He trains relentlessly so that when inspiration arrives, he has the vessel to receive it.
+The Mature Artist transcends this.
+He trains so that when inspiration arrives, he has the vessel to receive it.
 He shows up daily so the muse knows where to find him.
 He works hard and lets go.
 He makes and receives.
-He becomes adept at recognizing when to push and when to yield.
+He learns when to push and when to yield.

 This is the Artist's core tension.
 From it, authentic creation is born.
 The Artist prepares the ground through discipline.
 Then he steps aside and lets something larger move through him.
 He is both craftsman and channel.
 Both maker and servant.
-Each act of creative surrender deepens his devotion to the mystery at the heart of art.
+Each act of creative surrender deepens his devotion to art's mystery.

 The Artist's Creative Process

 Creativity is both disciplined and mysterious.
-The Artist maintains practices that keep him connected to source while developing skill to express what he receives.
+The Artist maintains practices that keep him connected to source.
+He develops skill to express what he receives.

 Preparation: Developing skills.
 Studying masters.
 Staying open.